40 Of The Most Valuable Vinyl Records You May Have In Your Collection

 In the ’90s, the label decided to re-release the album and shipped out a few of the old records to stores by mistake.
 So, these copies are extremely rare.

-John was working closely with Bernie Taupin and he even credited him a few times just to push him forward.
+John was working closely with Bernie Taupin, and he even credited him a few times to push him forward.
 Years once the album was released, John admitted that he had written the song by himself.

 This single is extremely rare to find.
 Promotional copies for sold for hundreds, while the original record can go up to $5,000.
 If you think that you have a record around, start digging.

-This record was half soundtrack, half dialogue recording, and the record was originally scrapped when Herman Wouk, writer of the novel, threatened to never allow the studio to use his work ever again if they release this album.
+This record was half soundtrack, half dialogue recording, and the record was initially scrapped when Herman Wouk, writer of the novel, threatened never to allow the studio to use his work ever again if they release this album.

 Wouk was furious when he saw how easily is his intellectual property threat that he lifted verbatim from his novel.
 Therefore, Columbia agreed to halt the release of the album and even destroy all copies.
 However, a few employees saved some copies.
 One copy was sold in 2007 for $6,700.

-Overall, even today Bono is completely unsatisfied with how the song turned out.
+Overall, even today, Bono is entirely unsatisfied with how the song turned out.
 The song references the assassination of Martin Luther King and the civil rights movement.
 This particular single will sell for up to $9,000.

 There were only 15 copies of this record pressed.
 What makes it special is the fact that each cover was hand-painted by Dave Buick, founder of Italy records.